Arthur-0896/GraphQLWithSpring/README.md

   - Frontend developers can modify queries without needing backend changes, as long as the data exists in the schema.

 And Much more...

-## TODO
-- Create a UI that allows users to  fetch data using selectors on the front end.